Frances Spence: Personal life

 In 1947, she married Homer W. Spence, an Army electrical engineer from the Aberdeen Proving Grounds who had been assigned to the ENIAC project and later became head of the Computer Research Branch.
 They had three sons (Joseph, Richard, and William).

 Frances Spence had continued working on the ENIAC in the years after the war, but shortly after her marriage, she resigned to raise a family.
+She died in 2012 and is buried at the Cemetery of the Holy Rood in Westbury, Nassau County, New York, USA.

 ENIAC career

 The ENIAC project was a classified project by the US Army to construct the first all-electronic digital computer.
 While its hardware was primarily built by a team of men, its computational development was led by a team of six programmers (called "Computers"), all women from similar backgrounds as Spence.
 Despite her importance as one of the original programmers of the ENIAC, the role that she and the other female programmers took on was largely downplayed at the time due to the stigma that women were not interested in technology.

 Photos of the women working on the computer often went without credit in newspapers at the time, and when the ENIAC was completed and unveiled to the public on February 15, 1946, the US Army failed to mention the names of the female programmers who had programmed the machine to run such sophisticated calculations.
 This further contributed to the perceived disconnect between women and computing.

 Frances Bilas and the other women were originally hired by the University of Pennsylvania's Moore School of Engineering to create the ENIAC, which was needed to compute ballistics trajectories as part of a team of eighty women.
 The Moore School of Engineering was funded by the US Army, and at the time they were hiring female programmers in particular due to the fact that many young American men were fighting overseas in World War II.

 Bilas and her Chestnut Hill College classmate Kathleen Antonelli were part of a smaller team within the ENIAC team.
 In addition to their larger programming duties, they were also assigned to the operation of an analog computing machine known as a Differential Analyzer, which was used to calculate ballistics equations (something which all the women on the ENIAC team were proficient at doing by hand).
 When the War ended, both Spence and Antonelli continued working with the ENIAC and they collaborated with other leading mathematicians.